 Why then should I prolong a miserable existence?

-While Strachey was dying, Ralph has saved Carrington from gassing herself in the motor car, but it seemed that it only prolonged her agony.
-On 11th March, dressed in Strachey’s dressing gown, Carrington shot herself at their home.
-The gardner found her and called for Ralph to return.
-He found her mortally injured and later that day, passed away to join her beloved Lytton.
+While Strachey was dying, Ralph saved Carrington from gassing herself in the motor car, but it seemed that it only prolonged her agony.
+On March 11th, dressed in Strachey’s dressing gown, Carrington shot herself at their home.
+The gardener found her and called for Ralph to return.
+He found her mortally injured and later that day, she passed away to join her beloved Lytton.

 Carrington’s artistic legacy remains.
-Sadly neglected in her lifetime, it took the Bloomsbury writer, David Garnett, who published her letters and diaries in 1970, to help secure her connection to the group she was always outside.
-Sir John Rotherstein, Director of the Tate in London called Carrington, “the most neglected serious painter of her time.”
+Sadly neglected in her lifetime, it took the Bloomsbury writer David Garnett, who published her letters and diaries in 1970, to help secure her connection to the group that she was always outside of.
+Sir John Rotherstein, Director of the Tate in London called Carrington “the most neglected serious painter of her time.”

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.